Grand Hyatt Istanbul, the Hotel Review

 Chase World of Hyatt

-The Chase World of Hyatt Credit Card gives you an automatic Discoverist status with Hyatt, which has some valuable benefits such as a 2 pm late checkout and a bottle of water daily.
-Right now, you can earn up to 65,000 Hyatt points sign-up bonus when you open this card!
+The Chase World of Hyatt Credit Card gives you an automatic Discoverist status with Hyatt, which has valuable benefits such as a 2 pm late checkout and a daily bottle of water.
+Right now, you can earn up to 60,000 points: earn 30,000 Bonus Points after spending $3,000 on purchases within the first 3 months from account opening, earn 2 Bonus Points per $1 spent on all purchases for the first 6 months, up to $15,000 in spending (which equals 30,000 points).

 REWARDS RATE